 Introduction

-In the recent years, there has been a growing global shift toward natural and plant-based therapeutic solutions due to rising concerns over antibiotic resistance, chemical-induced side effects, and environmental sustainability.
+In the recent years, there has been a growing global shift toward natural and plant-based therapeutic solutions due to rising concerns over antibiotic resistance, chemical-induced side effects, and environmental sustainabiliuelledty.
 The increasing consumer preference for herbal-based healthcare, preventive medicine and wellness products has fueled interest in plant-derived bioactive compounds with multifunctional properties (Kumar et al., 2024 and Swamy, 2020).
 Essential oils extracted from medicinal plants have emerged as promising alternatives in pharmaceutical, cosmetic, and textile industries due to their antimicrobial, antioxidant, and therapeutic potential Bolouri et al., 2022.
 In the textile sector, the integration of bioactive compounds into fabrics has gained traction for developing functional textiles relative industries are constantly evolving with the use of novel, innovative and modern tools and ingredients towards more effective, safe, natural, and eco-friendly solutions to satisfy the demands and improve the well-being of the customers.
 Antimicrobial, skin-soothing, and therapeutic properties are opening new avenues for sustainable and wellness-driven applications (Thakker & Sun., 2021, Ghosh et al., 2025 and Walia et al., 2020).

 Among medicinal plants, Tagetes minuta (wild marigold) is recognized for its rich phytochemical composition and broad-spectrum bioactivity Verma et al., 2024.
 Its essential oils, extracted from flowers and leaves, are known to contain diverse bioactive compounds, including terpenoids, flavonoids, and thiophenes, which contribute to their antimicrobial, anti-inflammatory, and antioxidant properties (Raina et al., 2018; Verma et al., 2024).
 The chemical profile of these essential oils varies significantly between plant parts, influencing their therapeutic efficacy and potential applications in healthcare and functional textiles.